Neitong/Fruit-Merge-Game/README.md

 - 🏆 **Global Leaderboard**: Compete with players worldwide
 - 🎵 **Immersive Audio**: Temple-themed sound effects and ambient music

+## 🎬 Demo Video

+Watch the game in action!
+See the complete gameplay experience from start to finish:

+<video src="./demo.mp4" controls width="720"></video>

 ## 🎯 How to Play

 Merge identical fruits to evolve them into higher-level fruits and earn points: